fhdsl/daseh_quizzes/quizzes/Functions.md

 ?
 Why do you need to use curly braces when defining functions for columns of tibbles?

-m) `Because it helps clarify which part is the input and which part is the output.`
+m) Because it helps clarify which part is the input and which part is the output.
-C) `Because it helps R understand that it needs to treat that input as the column of the tibble.`
+C) Because it helps R understand that it needs to treat that input as the column of the tibble.
-m) `Because it looks nicer.`
+m) Because it looks nicer.
-m) `Because it makes computations faster.`
+m) Because it makes computations faster.

+{/quiz}